hjwp/python-conference-beginners-day/introduction.md

     - same bits re tab-completion etc

+## Installing Python (and pip)

+* On Windows, just download the Python 3 installer from python.org.
+Make sure you tick the option that says **add python.exe to Path**

+* On Mac, again, download the Python 3 installer from python.org

+* On Linux, use your package manager.
+On Ubuntu, if you don't have pip, use

+    apt-get install python3-pip

 ## Install Git-Bash (for Windows)

 Although Python does have excellent Windows support, there's a lot of stuff out there on the web that tends to assume you're on Linux or a Mac.
 Git-Bash gives you a command-line that's more Unixey, so more likely to be similar to what online tutorials assume you have.